 - You must have completed, and done well in, the required courses to study for and take the exam.

 - Take the exam only when you are best prepared and no later than May of the year in which you apply to medical school.
 Test scores remain on your record permanently and are reported to all medical schools.

 - The 1992-2015 exam format was discontinued in January 2015.
-Explore the MCAT 2015 & Health Professions Personal Competencies page for information about the new MCAT format.
+Explore the MCAT 2015 and Health Professions Personal Competencies pages for information about the new MCAT format.